Large-scale-Sustainable-Computing-LSC/EcoKube/README.md

-### 🔋 kesTACK · kubenergysched
+### 🔋 KubEnergySched - Scheduling Framework for Heterogeneous Multi-Cluster Research Infrastructures
-kubenergysched is the sustainability-aware scheduler wrapper inside kesTACK.
+KubEnergySched is the sustainability-aware scheduling framework for Heterogeneous RIs.
 The goal is to integrate heterogeneous infrastructures while optimising **sustainability** outcomes across simulation and Kubernetes replay tracks.
+It orchestrates the KesPolicies suite (located under `kespolicy/`) to compare heterogeneous scheduling strategies consistently.

 ## How to use
 - **1. Prepare inputs** – Generate or update `config/nodes.csv`, `config/workloads.csv`, and `config/sites.csv` with `go run ./cmd/gen_data.go` (or reuse the committed defaults).